-But this capable, competent infant is at odds with the more passive, helpless infant conceived by Dr. William Sears, influential writer Jean Leidloff and others.
+But this capable, competent infant is at odds with the more passive infant conceived by Dr. William Sears, influential writer Jean Leidloff and others.
 In their popular model based on ancestral practices, babies are dependent on their caregivers for entertainment and education and need almost constant physical contact to feel connected.
-The focus of this approach is carrying the baby for the majority of the day.
+The focus of this approach is carrying the baby as much as possible.

-Establishing the habit of free play requires a quite different perception and focus — creating a safe play space and trusting the baby to initiate worthwhile independent activities.
+Establishing the habit of free play requires a quite different perception and focus — creating a safe play space that includes open-ended toys or objects that allow the baby to initiate worthwhile independent activities.
 Of course, infants need lots of attentive holding and cuddling, but in Gerber’s model, they also need play.
 She noted that infants can clearly indicate when they need to be held, but they can’t enjoy playing independently until we believe they have something to do.

 Play Myth #2: If a baby cries when she’s placed down, she must not like playing.